 A few side characters (The Ogre Triad, the winner of the final tournament, etc.), and probably Jin and Shishiwakamaru, of YuYu Hakusho.

 Suika Ibuki and Yuugi Hoshiguma from the Touhou Project.
-Kasen Ibaraki is widely speculated by fans to be one as well.
+Kasen Ibaraki is heavily implied to be one as well.

 King Enma and his underlings in Dragon Ball Z, mostly bureaucrats working in Hell.